obsproject/obs-studio/BUILD-CUSTOM-OBS.md

 # Build OBS with Record + Stream and scheduling

+## Nova interface

+The Nova style follows the supplied dark green and lime studio mockup.
+It adds a native studio header, a Broadcast dock on the right with an elapsed session timer, and Studio Tools shortcuts beside the bottom Mixer and Transitions docks.
+Scenes and Sources stay on the left.
+Preview content remains your actual scene.
+The timer measures wall-clock time while either output is active, including recording pauses; it is not the duration of the recorded file.
+It resets when a new session starts after both outputs have stopped.

+On an existing installation, choose **View > Apply Nova studio layout** to apply the theme and reset dock positions.
+This also resets custom dock positions, like OBS's Reset Docks command.
+Fresh configurations use Nova by default.
+To change only colors, choose **Settings > Appearance > Yami > Nova**.
+Existing themes remain available.
+Native window decorations and OBS preview rendering are retained.

+## Windows build

 Run `build-windows.bat` from a Command Prompt on Windows x64.
 It initializes submodules, configures the repository's `windows-x64` preset, builds Release, and installs the executable with its plugins and runtime files into